klabu-coxsbazar-badge

 The project combines the Club Centre with an innovative Mobile Clubhouse on wheels: sharing its time between schools in the Bangladeshi host community and the Rohingya camps, it is a true connector.

 The Mobile Clubhouse is a unique bridge-building tool.
-Whether rolling into local schools in Cox’s Bazar or navigating the winding roads of the Rohingya camps, the PSG-branded clubhouse on wheels is instantly recognised – a beacon of colour, energy, and hope.
+Whether rolling into local schools in Cox’s Bazar or navigating the winding roads of the Rohingya camps, the clubhouse on wheels is instantly recognised – a beacon of colour, energy, and hope.

 It carries sports equipment, broadcasts matches, and brings training sessions to children and families across the region.
 For those living further away from the main Club Centre in Camp 19, it’s a lifeline to play.
 For local Bangladeshi children, it opens the door to connection through sport.
 And for many girls, it’s their first chance to step onto the field.